 Market price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-The Company is not an active investor in equity markets; it continues to hold certain investments in equity for long term value accretion which are accordingly measured at fair value through Other Comprehensive Income.
+The Company is not an active investor in equity markets; it continues to hold certain investments and the continues to hold certain investments are continued to hold certain investments and the continues to hold certain investments and the continues to hold certain investments are continued to hold certain investments and the continues to hold certain investments are continued to hold certain investments and the continues to hold certain investments are continued to hold certain investments and the continues to hold certain investments are continued to hold certain investments and the continues to hold certain investments are continued to hold certain investments and the continues to hold certain investments are continued to hold certain investments and the continues to hold certain investments are continued to hold certain investments and certain investments are continued to hold certain investmentsin equity for long term value accretion which are accordingly measured at fair value through Other Comprehensive Income.
 Accordingly, fair value fluctuations arising from market volatility is recognised in Other Comprehensive Income.
 The Company also invests in mutual fund schemes of leading fund houses.
 Such investments are susceptible to market price risk of the underlying assets, whether those changes are caused by factors specific to the individual financial instrument or its issuer or by factors affecting all similar financial instruments traded in the market.